luilliarcec/laravel-user-commands/README.md

 The create command has 3 mandatory entries
 (`name`, `email` and `password`) also if your user model has more attributes you can pass it inline in the following way.

+Since version 2.2.0, fields are taken from your fillable method defined in your model.

 ```bash
 php artisan user:create -a username:larcec -a "other_field:Value of field"